 Creo by PTC, formerly known as Pro/Engineer, is used by Lockheed Martin and several other aerospace & defense companies.
 Creo offers expanded capabilities to meet any requirements, including modeling and design, simulation and analysis, augmented reality, smart connected design, additive manufacturing, and model-based definition.
 Creo is fully compatible with other PTC products, such as PTC Integrity, PTC Mathcad, PTC Windchill, and Servigistics.

 ADS is used to make a complete conceptual design of a single- or twin-engine light aircraft, making it particularly suitable for professional aircraft designers and homebuilders.
 This CAD software application is available in five different packages, the most capable of which is ADS Professional.
 A special version of ADS is available for universities and academic institutions.

-Compatible with Windows and macOS, TurboCAD is a CAD software application with tools for 3D architectural and mechanical design.
+Compatible with Windows and macOS, TurboCAD is a CAD software application with tools for 3D Solid & Surface modeling.
+The tool includes 2D geometric and dimensional constraints.
 It was initially released in 1986, and its features have been steadily expanded ever since.
 They now include support for 2D drafting, 3D surface modeling, photorealistic rendering, dimensioning and annotation, and more.
 A free trial of TurboCAD is available for free on its official website.